Disability Specific Policies and Procedures

-As legislated for in the Disability Act 2005, the appointed Access Officer for Trinity College Dublin, the University of Dublin, is Mr. Declan Treanor, Director, of College Disability Service.
+As legislated for in the Disability Act 2005, the appointed Access Officer for Trinity College Dublin, the University of Dublin, is Mr. Declan Treanor, Director, College Disability Service.
 He is available to help you with any queries that you might have or assistance you may require in relation to the accessibility of information and services provided by TCD.
-Declan can be contacted directly by e-mail email@example.com or by phone (00 353) 1 896 3475.
+Declan can be contacted directly by e-mail firstname.lastname@example.org or phone (00 353) 1 896 3475.

-The University has appointed Inquiry Officers to process complaints that people with disabilities may have in relation to the services offered by Trinity College Dublin, the University of Dublin.
+The University has appointed Inquiry Officers to process complaints which people with disabilities may have in relation to the services offered by Trinity College Dublin, the University of Dublin.
 The Inquiry Officer will investigate a complaint and report their findings in writing to both the Provost and the complainant.